Franco T.,

 This is the heart of the model: every request for access is evaluated against a policy.
 Every.
 Single.
 One.

 And these policies can be incredibly sophisticated.
-They consider who is asking, what they want to access, from where, on what device, at what time, and what the sensitivity level of the data is.
+They take into account who is asking, what they want to access, from where, on which device, at what time, and what sensitivity level the data has.

-Do you need to grant a partner organization temporary access to specific project files?
-Your policies manage that.
+Need to give a partner organization temporary access to specific project files?
+Your policies handle that.
 Need to ensure financial data is only accessible from managed devices during business hours?
-Your policies manage that as well.
+Your policies handle that too.

-The power here lies in the flexibility and granularity.
-You’re no longer opening broad network access.
-You’re granting specific permissions for specific resources based on specific conditions.
+The power here lies in flexibility and granularity.
+You no longer open broad network access.
+You grant specific permissions for specific resources based on specific conditions.

 5. Authenticate everything, everywhere